 While in captivity, Billie apparently learned how to “tail walk” by observing the trained dolphins.
 After her release from captivity she returned to the Port River and began tail walking there.
 For many years she was the only dolphin to perform this behaviour but in the next few years other dolphins were obvserved tail walking as well in what seems to be an example of animal cultural behaviour (behaviour passed from generation to generation by learning).
 Sadly, Billie died well before her time in 2009, the victim of kidney failure, but even today, some dolphins in the population continue to tail walk.

-The area has now been declared a dolphin sanctuary and is regularly patrolled by government rangers.
+The area has now been declared a dolphin sanctuary but is irregularly (and is regularly) patrolled by government rangers.
 WDC continues to fund Mike’s research and he is supported by a number of committed volunteers.
 The Sanctuary is 118 km² extending from the upper reaches of the Port Adelaide River to North Haven, through North Arm and Barker Inlet, extending into Gulf St Vincent to Pt.
 Gawler Conservation Park.

 Conditions for the dolphins in the estuary are gradually improving but their environment is still subject to many pressures, including increased tourism and other recreational activities, industrial development and an increase in the number of people living in the area.
 We cannot relax in our attempts to protect these dolphins and the environment on which they depend.